Toyota Ractis

 The Toyota Ractis (Japanese: トヨタ・ラクティス, Toyota Rakutisu) is a mini MPV produced by Japanese automaker Toyota.
-It is a five-seater mini MPV based on the Vitz, and was introduced in October 2005 as the successor of the Yaris Verso/FunCargo.
-The name "Ractis" is derived from "Run", "Activity" and "Space".
+It is a five-seater mini MPV based on the Vitz.
+"Ractis" is derived from "Run", "Activity" and "Space".

+In New Zealand and parts of Europe it was rebadged as the Verso-S.

 First generation (XP100; 2005)

 The first generation Ractis was initially only sold in Japan, and was available at Toyopet Store dealerships.
 A minor change was released on December 20, 2007 with new headlights and tail lights.
 Sales in Hong Kong started from October 2009.
+Available in both 1.3-litre and 1.5-litre engines.

 Second generation (XP120; 2010)

 The second generation Ractis was unveiled at the 2010 Paris Motor Show as the Toyota Verso-S (Japanese: トヨタ・ヴァーソ・S, Toyota Vuāso S).
 The Ractis is produced at the Iwate plant by Kanto Auto Works.
 It is available in 1.3 L and 1.5 L engines with G, X and S grades in Japan.
 The introduction of the Verso-S marked the re-entry of Toyota into the European B-MPV segment.

 When it hit the market, the Verso-S had the shortest overall length of any mini MPV in Europe.
 The Verso-S is available with a choice of two engines, a 1.3-litre petrol unit or a 1.4-litre D-4D turbo-diesel unit, both mated to a six-speed manual transmission.
+A handicap accessible model, the Welcab, was also available.
+The simplest version has a rotating front seat which can reach outside of the car; other variants can accommodate wheelchairs and some have extended roofs.

 The petrol derivative is also offered with an optional, Multidrive S CVT, which features a seven speed, sequential paddle shift mode.
 The petrol model delivers a combined fuel economy of 18.2 km/L and CO_{2} emissions of 127 g/km.
 The diesel model delivers 23.25 km/L and 113 g/km respectively.

 Toyota UK discontinued the Verso-S in 2013.
 On June 30, 2016, Toyota confirmed that the Ractis reached the end of production for Japanese, Hong Kong and Macau markets, but the Verso-S continued to be produced for European markets until 2017.
 Sales of the Ractis in Japan ended on August 31, 2016.
 It was succeeded by the Toyota Tank/Roomy.

 The five-seater variant of the facelifted XP170 Sienta, the Funbase, which was released on September 11, 2018, is also considered as the successor of the Ractis.